Ipec poll: in ES, Lula has 42% and Bolsonaro 37% for president

 The other two candidates who scored in the spontaneous poll are: Ciro Gomes, who appears with 3% of voting intentions; and Simone Tebet, indicated by 1%.
 Felipe D’Avila, Pablo Marçal and Vera were also mentioned, but they did not reach 1% of the voting intentions.

 Candidates Eymael, Léo Péricles, Sofia Manzano and Soraya Thronicke were not mentioned by the people interviewed in the survey.
-Other names mentioned who are not candidates for president added up to 1%.
+Other names mentioned that are not candidates for president added up to 1%.

 In the spontaneous survey, 18% of respondents said they did not know or preferred not to answer who they would vote for president.
 Another 7% expressed interest in voting blank or null for the command of the Palácio do Planalto.